nlieurance/User-Manual/readme.md

 - I'll make people feel capable, empowered, and seen.
 I'll make them laugh and put them at ease.
 - I'll do things nobody has done before, and I'll leave a legacy.

-If you're looking for a content designer to help you build products people love, let's connect!
+If you're looking for a writer to help you build products people love, let's connect!